 Today we are presenting our interview with Bankera’s UX/UI designer Susana Wessling.
-She is one of the latest additions to our team and she is now sharing her opinion on the future design trends in the blockchain industry and her work at Bankera.
+She is one of the latest additions to our team, and she is now sharing her opinion on the future design trends in the blockchain industry and her work at Bankera.

-But, if you prefer reading, we have prepared the interview’s transcript for you as well.
+However, if you prefer reading, we have prepared the interview’s transcript for you as well.

 Could you tell us something about yourself?
 What is your background?

 I originally come from a background in Fine Arts and Graphics.
-Once I moved towards UX and UI design I worked mostly with social media, designing experiences and interfaces for social networks.
+Once I moved towards UX and UI design, I worked mostly with social media, designing experiences and interfaces for social networks.
 I did that for a few years in the UK and in Portugal.

-It’s a new challenge for me and the fact that there is a lot of innovation going on in this field makes it quite an interesting experience.
+It’s a new challenge for me, and the fact that there is a lot of innovation going on in this field makes it quite an interesting experience.
 A lot of processes are very close to being uncharted territory and how you can present that to the user is always an interesting challenge.
 On the other end, with Bankera’s platform, you are actually presenting a very common interface to the user; something that they are mostly familiar with: a bank, but based on very cutting-edge technology.

-Can you tell us what are your main responsibilities in Bankera and SpectroCoin?
+What are your main responsibilities in Bankera and SpectroCoin?

-I’ll be designing new interfaces for Bankera and I will work on improving the current version of SpectroCoin.
+I’ll be designing new interfaces for Bankera, and I will work on improving the current version of SpectroCoin.

 I think with any product in this particular field the main challenge lies on two different questions.
 The first of them is a matter of security.
 The user is not completely sure that this is a safe process.
 The second one is usability.
 Because they are very new processes, users that are not familiar with how it works cannot relate to it; it’s not commonplace.
 So I will be working towards improving, in the current platform, the experience in these two particular fronts.